canonical/maas-ui/HACKING.md

 There are cases where determining a type for a particular object can be difficult.
 We provide an "escape hatch" type called `TSFixMe` (aliased to `any`) which you can use, but please make a best effort to avoid this and determine the correct types where possible.

-### Betterer

-maas-ui uses [betterer](https://github.com/phenomnomnominal/betterer) to assist with our goal of enabling TypeScript's `strict` compile option.
-Once you are ready to create a PR against maas-ui, please run `yarn betterer`, and make a best effort to correct any TypeScript issues your branch may have introduced.
-CI will block your PR if you have introduced a `strict` mode regression.

-If you are unable to address the compiler errors, you can as a last resort run `yarn betterer --update` to force an update of the betterer snapshot.
-Please do not do this as a matter of course, but seek help if you are having trouble satisfying the compiler.

 # Development setup